open-telemetry/opentelemetry-collector-contrib/receiver/podmanreceiver/README.md

 - `collection_interval` (default = `10s`): The interval at which to gather container stats.
 - `timeout` (default = `5s`): The maximum amount of time to wait for Podman API responses.
+- `container_labels_to_metric_labels` (no default): A map of Docker container label names whose label values to use as the specified metric label key.
+- `env_vars_to_metric_labels` (no default): A map of Docker container environment variables whose values to use as the specified metric label key.

 Example: